 In years past, the graph has illustrated a correlation between flow and TP.
 The greater the flow, the higher the Total Phosphorus.
-(Exceptions: Stream #9 is highly nutrient enriched.).
-This correlation has historically been strong.
-In 2016 and 2017, the TP concentrations are generally low across all tributaries, showing a smaller correlation.
+(This correlation has historically been strong.
+In 2018, the TP concentrations were all elevated, regardless to flow.

-Graph 21: Tributary Flow Rates and Phosphorus (ug/L) comparisons -September 2017
+Graph 21: Tributary Flow Rates and Phosphorus (ug/L) comparisons -September 2018